-In 1997, Little Flower was still trying to regroup and did not stage its annual festival.
+In 1997, Little Flower was still regrouping and did not stage its annual festival.
 In part, this was because the school renovation was underway, limiting use of the parking lot.
 But an attempt to hold it during the fall failed when no one came forward to organize it.

-One day that fall, Archabbot Lambert Reilly from St.Meinrad appeared at weekend Masses to say Father Kilian would not return for personal reasons.
+One day that fall, Archabbot Lambert Reilly from St. Meinrad appeared at weekend Masses to say Father Kilian would not return for personal reasons.
+Father Kilian, then 73, died Sept.
+3, 2015, and was buried in the cemetery of St. Meinrad Parish in southern Indiana.